News Ticker

 There are also questions from viewers on coping with difficult questions, navigating female friendships, self-care, grief work, ageing as a childless woman, childlessness in the workplace and more!
 I mention a lot of resources and I’ve listed them all at the end of the video and below.

-Please sign up to www.bit.ly/gw-update to know when I’ll be hosting my next free webinar and also to download a free chapter from my book, ‘Living the Life Unexpected: 12 Weeks to Your Plan B for a Meaningful and Fulfilling Life Without Children’ – I mention quite a few different sections from my book in this webinar and how they can be used to help understand or shift certain aspects of our experience as childless women.
+Please sign up to www.bit.ly/gw-update to know when I’ll be hosting my next free Gateway Women Masterclass and you might also like to download a free chapter from my book, ‘Living the Life Unexpected: How to Find Hope, Meaning and a Fulfilling Future Without Children‘ – I mention quite a few different sections from my book in this webinar and how they can be used to help understand or shift certain aspects of our experience as childless women.
 I know it can be daunting to read it, but why not just dip into the various bits I mention?

 My wish for you this new year is that the space created by letting go fills up with self-care, self-compassion and other lovely nourishing things.